 - Homosexual marriages: Marriages between people of the same gender (unless one of the parties has undergone a sex reassignment procedure); and

-- Marriages between two Muslims solemnised/registered under the Women’s Charter: These marriages have to be solemnised under the Administration of Muslim Law Act instead.
+- Marriages between two Muslims solemnised/registered under the Women’s Charter: These marriages have to be solemnised under Muslim law instead.

 When Will a Marriage Be Voidable?